FG-s-Modlists/FGs-Modlists-Site/content/potd/readme.md

 - Continuing the last point, it is always better to save **before** entering a loading screen instead of after.
 After a loading screen it is very likely that scripts will be running for at least 30 seconds, so if you must save after a loading screen, at least wait that long before doing so.
 - Wabbajack does support updating an existing installation of a modlist.
 However, as part of this process, it does delete files that don't match with what it is installing.
 This includes RaceMenu presets, mods you've added/changed, and possibly even save files.
 It is a good practice to keep backups of your save files so that you can update safely.
 Saves are stored within the folder you install Path of the Dovahkiin to.
 - In Path of the Dovahkiin, NPCs and player characters are never nude.
 Underwear is worn by all NPCs and the player character and cannot be unequipped.
+- Path of the Dovahkiin only supports the English language.
+Changing the language is not supported.
 - Adding to, changing, or removing from Path of the Dovahkiin is not supported.
 See the Adding to Path of the Dovahkiin section of this document for more details.
 - As many common issues as I could find have been documented in the Common Issues section of this document.
 Refer to this before asking for support.
 - If you want some tips related to getting started playing the list, refer to the Getting Started in Path of the Dovahkiin section of this document.